 How Many Keebler Elves Are There?

-We’ve met close to 2 dozen Keebler Elves so far, although we know more about some of them than others.
+We’ve met close to 2 dozen Keebler Elves, although we know more about some than others.

 Do The Keebler Elves Have Names?